bobbysmith-ops/M2MELECFINAL/README.md

 "# M2MELECFINAL" <br />

 First run the esp32 code from the Arduino IDE then run the react native code from vscode.
-Many issues can be fixed be reloading either file (while keeping the other running). <br />
+Many issues can be fixed by reloading either file (while keeping the other running). <br />

 ---running the esp32 code--- <br />
 Connect esp32, run code from arduino IDE <br />